SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-msbuild.md

 [[warning]]
 | The "begin" step will modify your build like this:
-| * the active `CodeAnalysisRuleSet` will be updated to match the SonarQube quality profile
+| * the active `CodeAnalysisRuleSet` will be updated to match the SonarQube Quality Profile
 | * `WarningsAsErrors` will be turned off
 |
 | If your build process cannot tolerate these changes we recommend creating a second build job for SonarQube analysis.